chawan

 Tea bowl

-A hand built tea bowl made of porcelain with a wood ash glaze, and iron decoration.
+This wheel thrown tea bowl is made of stoneware clay, and glazed with a chun type glaze.
 It was fired to cone 10 reduction.
-I only make a few things in porcelain every year.
-This piece is about 8.5 cm tall and 14 cm wide.
+Copper decoration on the glaze produces a varied colour response from black to green to raspberry red.
+This piece is about 8.7 cm tall and 11.7 cm wide.
 It was made in 2008.

 Tea bowl